 You may discover that sleeping through the night is not an option during the first week, as your pal wakes you up at 3 am to go outside.

-If you adopt a puppy, then you will need to spend a lot of time at home with him in the beginning, so honestly consider if your schedule allows for that.
+If you adopt a puppy, then you'll need to spend a lot of time at home with him in the beginning, so honestly, consider if your schedule allows for that.

-If not, can you hire someone or ask a friend to come to your house during the day and play with your pup/let him outside while you are at work?
+If not, can you hire someone or ask a friend to come to your house during the day and play with your pup or let him outside while you're at work?

-Your dog is likely on a different schedule than you, and it is going to take some time for him to get into the groove of how a day in your life works.
+Your dog’s schedule will be different from yours, so it will take some time for him to get into the groove of how a day in your life works.